2026 industry reference

 01

-Aging demographics plus implant demand
+Aging demographics and implant demand

 The 65-plus population is growing roughly 3% per year per Census projections, and implant volume tracks it.
 Single-tooth implants ran $3,000 to $4,500 per case in 2024, and many patients need multiples.
 That alone adds billions per year to the market without any other change.